VoltLang/Volta/doc/volt-vs-c.md

 	...
 	add(&s, 2);

 But is a little neater.
-You also may have notice in the above example that even though `sp` is a pointer, we looked up the field like it wasn't, instead of doing something like `sp->x` or `(*sp).x`.
+You also may have noticed in the above example that even though `sp` is a pointer, we looked up the field like it wasn't, instead of doing something like `sp->x` or `(*sp).x`.
 This is because if a type is pointer to a type that has fields, the Volt compiler will dereference it automatically, meaning such constructions are unneeded.